nvim-zh/colorful-winsep.nvim/README.md

 # colorful-winsep.nvim

 https://user-images.githubusercontent.com/57088952/199041710-7f234dc8-2ab0-4cb1-81dc-ae65d2dc16e9.mp4
-> Can configurable dividing line
+> configurable window separtor

 ## Motivation

-Currently in neovim, we can not make the active window distinguishable via the window separator.
+Currently in Neovim, we can not make the active window distinguishable via the window separator.
 This plugin will color the border of active window, like what tmux does for its different panes.

 ## Requirements